giacomodelera/Asset-Allocation/README.md

 ## Repository Structure
 * [Report](Report.pdf)
-  contains a deeper description of the problem and a detailed explanation of the methodologies.
+  contains a deeper description of the study and a detailed explanation of the methodologies.

 * **`Main/`** contains the main script that executes the core logic of the project.